The 25 Top Causes of Car Accidents in the US

 19. Potholes.
 Drivers run the risk of losing control of their car or blowing out a tire when they drive over potholes.

-20. Drowsy Driving.
+20. Driver Fatigue.
 Driver fatigue isn’t talked about a lot, but how well can we expect anyone to drive when they’re having trouble staying awake.
 Most of the car accidents caused by drowsy driving occur at night.

 21. Tire Blowouts.
 Tire blowouts can cause you to lose control of your vehicle, and they are especially dangerous for bigger automobiles like semi-trucks.